chettriyuvraj/leveldb-clone/memdb/README.md

     - Key-length: 4 bytes
     - Key: (key-length) bytes
     - Offset: 8 bytes
+- Note: Our key directory does not contain all SSTables, but instead keys separated by a certain (gap) e.g 10 bytes, this is what is meant by a _sparse index_
 - Thus, our SSTable file looks like
 ```
 [Dir Offset]